Inist-CNRS/node-inist-ark/README.md

 Name Assigning Authority Number (NAAN) (67375 is dedicated for INIST)
 ```

-- INIST NAAN will not change ans is this integer: 67375
+- INIST NAAN will not change and is this integer: 67375
 - Sub-publisher is handled by a [centralized ARK registry for INIST](todo add the link)
 - Identifier is a string of 8 uppercase characters from this alphabet 0123456789BCDFGHJKLMNPQRSTVWXZ
 - Check sum is 1 character calculated from the ARK identifier following the [ISSN checksum algorithme](https://en.wikipedia.org/wiki/International_Standard_Serial_Number#Code_format).
 It is used to help detecting mispelled ARK.